Irrelon/ForerunnerDB/readme.md

 Emitted after each CRUD operation has completed.
 This is different from the "change" event in that immediateChange is emitted without any debouncing.
 The debounced change event will only fire 100ms after all changes have finished.
-The immediateChange event will fire on all changes straight away.
+The immediateChange event will fire on all changes straight away so you will be informed of every update call as soon as it has happened.
+For performance, if you only need to run code after any change has occurred, use "change" instead of "immediateChange".

 ```js
 var coll = db.collection("myCollection");